Karami-m/karami-m.github.io/README.md

 I am machine learning scientist working at Alexa, Amazon.
 I received my PhD in statistical machine learning from the University of Alberta, Canada, under supervision of Prof. Dale Shuurmans.
-I worked on diverse fields of AI/ML
+I worked on diverse fields of AI/ML including deep generative models on different data modalities such as image and graphs.

 # Background and Research Interests
 - Generative Models